If you would like to support this site, please consider Donating.

 ].

-The heartwood is brownish to reddish-white; the sapwood is yellowish.
+The heartwood is yellow-brown, red-brown or dark red-brown; it is not always clearly demarcated from the lighter-coloured sapwood.
 The texture is rather coarse and uneven; the grain fairly straight but sometimes interlocked; there is a true oak-line silver figure prominent on the radial surface.
-The wood is strong to very strong; hard to very hard; moderately heavy to heavy.
-It is not durable when exposed or in contact with the ground and has poor resistance to termites.
-It is very liable to shrinkage and splitting, and even after accurate seasoning it is susceptible to considerable warping.
+The wood is strong to very strong; hard to very hard; moderately heavy to heavy; moderately durable under exposed conditions and very difficult to treat.
+It seasons fairly slowly, without any defects except for some staining, slight bowing and end-checking; shrinkage is high.
 It is easy to saw when green, but slightly difficult to work when dried; planing is easy and the planed surface is smooth; turned wood has a rough surface when finished.
 Nailing properties are poor.

-A medium hardwood, it is used for medium to heavy construction under cover, construction of houses, bridges and sheds, interior finishing, fence posts, mining props, occasionally for furniture, boat building, tool handles, rice pounders etc[
+A medium hardwood, it is used for medium to heavy construction under cover with protection from termite attacks, construction of houses, bridges and sheds, interior finishing, fence posts, mining props, occasionally for furniture, parquet flooring, boat building, tool handles, rice pounders etc[

 46